List of tallest buildings in Rio de Janeiro: Map of tallest buildings

+Centro

 This map shows the location of buildings in Centro in Rio de Janeiro that are taller than 100 m (328 ft).
 Buildings located outside of Centro are not shown.
+Each marker is numbered by the building's height rank, and colored by the decade of its completion.

 Tallest buildings

-This lists ranks completed skyscrapers in Rio de Janeiro that stand at least 100 m (328 ft) tall as of 2025, based on standard height measurement.
+This lists ranks completed buildings in Rio de Janeiro that stand at least 100 m (328 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-The "Year" column indicates the year of completion.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.